bastisawesome/guessinggame_ttv/README.md

 used when there is no currently-running round, as it will not end the round.

 An example wordlist file is included in the `templates/` directory.

+# RestreamIO

+GuessingGame_TTV has support for Restream messages.
+Viewers on YouTube and other platforms can participate just the same as Twitch users.

+Users on platforms, such as YouTube, that allow spaces in usernames are stored with underscores in place of spaces.
+To view their scores or tokens the spaces must be replaced with underscores.
+Their usernames in messages will also reflect this.